krdpk17/ansible-twitter/README.md

 # ansible-twitter
-## Steps to use
+## Steps to start twitter ecosystem
 1. Install ansible
+2. Provision passwordless ssh(needed by ansible to access the server)
-2. Run start* script for starting twitter ecosystem
+3. Run start* script for starting twitter ecosystem